Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Conclusion

 \section{Conclusion}

-This study used a catastrophic earthquake from the 1920s to analyze the long-term effects of a one-off disaster on children's health.
+This study used a catastrophic earthquake from the 1920s to analyse the long-term effects of a natural disaster on children's health.
 I found that fetal exposure to the Great Kant\=o Earthquake had stunting effects on primary schoolchildren and that the magnitude of such effects increased with the degree of earthquake stress.
-Stunting effects among secondary school girls in the devastated area were also observed with a much greater magnitude.
-The disaster relief was found to have compensating effects on stunting among boys by late primary school ages, even though the magnitude of the effects varied with the types of relief expenses.
-Finally, while mental stress could be associated with adverse health effects, nutritional stress might have enhanced the effects in the physically devastated area.
+Disaster relief was found to have compensating effects on stunting among boys by late primary school age.
+Although mental stress was associated with adverse health effects, nutritional stress also enhanced the effects in the physically devastated area.

 My evidence from industrializing Japan is, however, not without its limitations.
 First, given the scarcity of individual-level data with the date and place of births in Japan, I predominantly used school year-age-level datasets.
-Since this fuzzy assignment can attenuate the estimates, those obtained in this study should be considered to be the lower bounds of the treatment effects.
-Second, I used data that cover one prefecture in the Kant\=o region, Chiba prefecture, implying that I rely on a limited number of observations in the disrupted area to tease out the effects.
-Since there was no systematic rule in editing the school physical examination records across prefectures, obtaining systematic statistics on the school-level physical examination is difficult.
-Therefore, some reports are often incomplete and mostly unavailable for the statistical analyses.
-Considering these limitations, applying the exogenous variations due to earthquakes to a comprehensive child-level dataset with a precise date of birth and place may thus be an avenue for future work.
+Since this assignment can attenuate the estimates, those obtained in this study should be considered to be the lower bounds of the average treatment effects.
+Relatedly, it was difficult to sufficiently account for the unobservable events in the children's lives in the years following the earthquake.
+Second, I used data that cover one prefecture in the Kant\=o region, Chiba prefecture.
+Since there was no systematic rule on editing the school physical examination records in prefectures, obtaining systematic statistics on school-level physical examinations across prefectures is difficult.
+Investigating the potential compensating effects of teenage growth spurt on the early stunting effects found in this preset paper must also be an important future research direction.
 While I acknowledge these limitations, this study does use a localized measure of the severity of the 1923 earthquake.
 Municipal-level geospatial variations in the physical devastation could improve the assignment by detecting the most impacted area in the prefecture.

 This study contributes to our understanding of the long-term effects of the great earthquake on children's health given that the lingering health impacts of earthquakes on children have been neglected in the literature.
 It also offers suggestive evidence of the importance of the remediation of early disadvantage via disaster relief and of the potentially significant impacts of maternal mental stress on children \textit{in utero}.